Breadcrumb

 - Being overweight or obese.

 - Race.
-People of African, South Asian, or Indigenous peoples descent are more likely to get high blood pressure, often have more severe high blood pressure, and are more likely to get the condition at an earlier age than others.
-Why they are at greater risk is not known.
+People of African, South Asian or Indigenous descent are more likely to get high blood pressure, often have more severe high blood pressure, and are more likely to get the condition at an earlier age than others.
+Why they are at greater risk isn't known.

 Other possible risk factors include: